znuny/Znuny4OTRS-SecondTicketCreateScreen/doc/en/feature.md

 * New phone ticket 2
 * New email ticket 2

-Lile for each other view there are new settings available.
+Like for each other view there are new settings available.
 You find them in the Sysconfig under the following sections:

 * Frontend::Agent::Ticket::ViewPhoneNewSecond